khfii/khfii/README.md

 # 💫 About Me:

-I'm currently learning javascript and its framework like react.
+I'm currently learning javascript and laravel.

 ## 🌐 Socials: